alexdevero/alex-devero-blog/__drafts__/draft--object-property-flags.md

 ## The Object.defineProperties() method

 The `Object.defineProperty()` method is handy when you want to create one or few properties.
-However, it can be annoying to use it define or configure multiple properties.
+However, it can be annoying to use it to define or configure multiple properties.
 In that case, you may want to try an alternative, the `Object.defineProperties()` method.
 When you want to use this method you need two things.

 The first thing is the object you are working with.
 This will be the first argument you pass into that method.
 The second thing, and second argument, is an object.
 This object will contain one key-value pair for every property you want to create.
 The `key` in every pair will be the name of the property.